Lead Researchers & Staff

 Cyber SMART Director, Center Managing Director and Lead Researcher, Digital Identity and International Regulation

 Professor Clare Sullivan is a cyber-lawyer specializing in digital identity, international privacy and data protection, blockchain and cyber security.
 She is a Visiting Professor at the Law Center, and a Fellow at the Center on National Security at Georgetown University in Washington D.C.
 Professor Sullivan is the author of “Digital Identity” the first text to define and examine digital identity from a legal perspective and its implications for government, business and individuals.
 She has authored internationally published articles on digital identity, blockchain, privacy, and cyber security and reports for the U.S, U.K., and Australian governments, and for the Commonwealth Secretariat.
 Professor Sullivan recently completed major private sector research that involved examination and evaluation of the privacy and data protection laws of 40 countries; the E.U.
-GDPR, new E.U. e-Privacy Regulation; and comparison of the E.U. model with the APEC cross-border data transfer scheme.
+GDPR, new E.U. e-Privacy Regulation; and comparison of the E.U. model with the APEC cross-border data transfer scheme: and consent for open banking.

 Cyber SMART Director and Lead Researcher, Communications and Security